 Every student and member of staff of St John the Evangelist is allocated a House.
-For students, the House allocated is based on the home room.
+For students, the House allocated is based on the home room (PALS class).
 Students maintain their allegiance to their House from Year 7 through to Year 12.

 The House System is supported through PALS groups (Pastoral and Learning Support), and rewards are accruable through participation in Sporting, Cultural, Academic, Liturgical and Social Justice pursuits.